“I have a bad feeling about this.” Obi-Wan Kenobi, Star Wars: Episode 1 – The Phantom Menace

 I have never had a major health issue in my life.
 Sure, when I was younger, I had many ear infections, got strep throat like once a year, and was easily affected by the hot summer heat.
 But once I graduated college, I grew out of that and rarely visited the doctor except for my annual gynecological checkups.
 I always knew that I should be consistent in doing a self breast exam but so much of me is just not consistent!
 But every year, I’d go see my gynecologist and everything would be fine.
 I started to get better at routinely checking my breasts, and boy am I glad I did.

 In early 2016, I was lying on my bed and examined myself.
 I thought I felt something out of place, but it wasn’t in a spot that I expected to find a tumor.
 In fact, it just felt like part of my rib.
 So, every week I would check it, and it would still be there and would get a little sore.
 I assumed it was from me messing with it.
-I have sensitive skin and can easily bruise, so it didn’t seem out of the ordinary, but eventually I got worked up about it and called the nurse at my doctor’s office.
+I have sensitive skin and can easily bruise, so it didn’t seem out of the ordinary, but eventually I got worked up about it and called the nurse at my gynecologist’s office.
 I knew I had an appointment coming up but I wanted to make sure it was okay to wait.
 She told me to wait…

 The day arrived and I informed my doctor of my concern.
 He did the exam and stated that it was NOT a lump and that it was just a ligament in my chest.
 He asked me to feel the opposite side of my chest to show that it was similar.
 It made sense.
 I believed him… And I was relieved.